Language identification: Statistical approach

+As of 2025, a commonly used baseline method is via the fastText library, which has comparable classification accuracy as deep learning techniques, but much faster.

 Identifying similar languages

 One of the great bottlenecks of language identification systems is to distinguish between closely related languages.
 Similar languages like Bulgarian and Macedonian or Indonesian and Malay present significant lexical and structural overlap, making it challenging for systems to discriminate between them.

 In 2014 the DSL shared task has been organized providing a dataset (Tan et al., 2014) containing 13 different languages (and language varieties) in six language groups: Group A (Bosnian, Croatian, Serbian), Group B (Indonesian, Malaysian), Group C (Czech, Slovak), Group D (Brazilian Portuguese, European Portuguese), Group E (Peninsular Spanish, Argentine Spanish), Group F (American English, British English).
 The best system reached performance of over 95% results (Goutte et al., 2014).
 Results of the DSL shared task are described in Zampieri et al. 2014.